aadithynn/Network-Intrusion-Detection-System/README.md

 ## ⚠️ Legal Disclaimer

-This tool is built for **educational purposes** as part of the CodeAlpha internship.
+This tool is built for **educational purposes** as a personal cybersecurity project.
 Only use on networks you own or have explicit permission to monitor.
 The attack simulator (`test_attacks.py`) should only be run in isolated lab environments.